UoSGroupProjects1718/mgp-mgp-group-6/Prototype Builds/WarTugAndroidTestBuild/Readme.txt

-Scaling is broken, cannot see all assets.
-May currently work on higher res devices.
+Scaling is not fully optimised but is funcitonal.
 Tested on Oneplus 3T (5" 1080p)